Main page content

 Sec.
 7 Major Project Funding for CIP Projects

-7.1 Temporary Funding will be provided by the institution initially but will be reimbursed to the institution from applicable project funds upon DD Approval or upon submission of a project application to THECB (if required), whichever is later.
+7.1 Temporary Funding will be provided by the institution initially but will be reimbursed to the institution from applicable project funds upon DD Approval.

 7.2 Funding Sources should generally be expended in the following order: Tuition Revenue Bond (TRB) Debt, PUF Debt, Revenue Financing System (RFS) Debt, and then Institutional Funds.

 7.3 Gifts not in-hand or committed may be designated as a funding source at Addition to the CIP.
 At DD Approval, Gift funding should be in-hand or firmly committed to be received during construction (as evidenced by a signed Gift instrument).
 Should Gift funding not be in-hand or committed, another funding source must be identified for the Project in lieu of the uncollected and uncommitted Gifts.

 7.4 Once PUF Debt is authorized by the BOR for a Major Project, the Project must begin construction within 36 months of the authorization date or the PUF Debt authorization for that Project will lapse, unless otherwise extended by the Chancellor.